Kelly Cutrone: Early life and career beginnings

 Cutrone has been married twice.
 At 21, she married artist Ronnie Cutrone, and at 28, actor Jeff Kober.
 Both marriages ended in a divorce.
 Cutrone had a daughter, Ava Cutrone, born in May 2002.

 People's Revolution

 Having tired of the PR life, Cutrone sold her half of Cutrone & Weinberg to her co-founder and spent a year and a half as a tarot card reader.
-Cutrone founded People's Revolution in 1996.
+Cutrone founded the fashion PR firm People's Revolution in 1996.

 On September 11, 2002, People's Revolution broke the record for the most shows produced in one day during New York Fashion Week.

 Television

 Cutrone has appeared on three MTV shows: True Life; The Hills, on which she allowed Whitney Port and Lauren Conrad to film in her office; and The City, where she served as the professional and personal mentor to and consulted on Port's clothing line.

 In February 2010, Cutrone executive produced Bravo's Kell on Earth, an eight-episode reality TV show about Cutrone and People's Revolution.
 The series followed Cutrone as she balanced running her own company and producing Fashion Weeks in New York and London with being a single mother.

 In November 2010, Cutrone signed on as a contributor to the Dr. Phil Show.

 In 2011, she became a judge on America's Next Top Model for seasons 18 to 22.